walkaround54/career-coach-tha/README.md

 ### Scenario 1 Task 1

-To complete task 1, the preprocessed restaurant data from the preprocessing module is utilised as the data source. "extraction_module_1.py" consists of a "load_country_codes" function and "filter_restaurant_details" function.
+- Preprocessed restaurant data from the preprocessing module is utilised as the data source.
+- "extraction_module_1.py" consists of a "load_country_codes" function and "filter_restaurant_details" function

-The "load_country_codes" that will take an excel path of country code mappings as input and output a dictionary of country code mappings.
+- The "load_country_codes" will take an excel path of country code mappings as input and output a dictionary of country code mappings.

-The "filter_restaurant_details" will make use of the "load_country_codes" function to take in a country code mapping and preprocessed restaurant data to output only restaurants that have a valid country code mapping.
-Empty fields are populated with "NA".
+- The "filter_restaurant_details" will make use of the "load_country_codes" function to take in a country code mapping and preprocessed restaurant data to output only restaurants that have a valid country code mapping.
+  - Empty fields are populated with "NA".

-The output, "restaurant_details.csv" is stored in the output/task_1 folder.
+- The output, "restaurant_details.csv" is stored in the output/task_1 folder.

 ### Scenario 1 Task 2

-Preprocessed event data from the preprocessing module is utilised as the data source. "extraction_module_2.py" consists of a "filter_events_by_date" function.
+- Preprocessed event data from the preprocessing module is utilised as the data source.
+- "extraction_module_2.py" consists of a "filter_events_by_date" function.

-The "filter_events_by_date" function takes in preprocessed event data, and a date range to filter events by.
-It will output events that have fall within the given date range.
+- The "filter_events_by_date" function takes in preprocessed event data, and a date range to filter events by.
+  - It will output events that have fall within the given date range.

-To handle events with either a valid start or end date, but not both, the following logic was included.
+- To handle events with either a valid start or end date, but not both, the following logic was included.

 ![Event Filter by Date Logic](readme_images/event_filter.jpg) **Logic to allow permutations of valid start and end date, valid start but invalid end date, valid end but invalid start date**

-For this task, the date range is set for dates that fall within April 2019.
+- For this task, the date range is set for dates that fall within April 2019.

-The output, "restaurant_events.csv" is stored in the output/task_2 folder.
+- The output, "restaurant_events.csv" is stored in the output/task_2 folder.

 ### Scenario 1 Task 3

-Output data from task 1, "restaurant_details.csv" is used as the data source.
+- Output data from task 1, "restaurant_details.csv" is used as the data source.

-"analysis_module.py" reads the restaurant details data, and inspects the unique rating_text values.
-Since there are rating_texts that are not in English and restaurants that are not rated, the non English ratings would be mapped to either of the "Excellent, Very Good, Good, Average, Poor" categories and entries without ratings would be removed.
+- "analysis_module.py" reads the restaurant details data, and inspects the unique rating_text values.
+  - Since there are rating_texts that are not in English and restaurants that are not rated, the non English ratings would be mapped to either of the "Excellent, Very Good, Good, Average, Poor" categories and entries without ratings would be removed.

 ![Text Rating Mapping](readme_images/text_rating_mapping.jpg)
 **Mapping Non English Text Ratings**

-The output, **"ratings_analysis.pdf" is stored in the output/task_3 folder.**
+- The output, **"ratings_analysis.pdf" is stored in the output/task_3 folder.**

 **The following 6 data visualizations were used to analyse and determine rating text thresholds.
 The insights from each visualization are also listed:**